 Ali Cudby is the founder and CEO of Alignmint Growth Strategies, a consultancy dedicated to helping clients reduce customer churn and improve customer experience.
 She is also the author of the #1 bestselling book, Keep Your Customers: How to Stop Customer Turnover, Improve Retention and Get Lucrative, Long-Term Loyalty, (Morgan James Publishers, 2020) and an adjunct Professor of Entrepreneurship and Innovation at Purdue University.
 Ali first cut her teeth in the world of customer experience after graduating from Wharton Business School and joining The New York Times Company’s corporate planning group.
 She also had stints in strategic marketing at the Golf Digest Magazine Group and Animal Planet TV Network before opening her own shop.
 Ali has been an active Penn alumna, serving on the University of Pennsylvania Libraries Board of Advisors and Trustees' Council for Penn Women as co-chair of the Leadership, Development and DEI Committees.
 Upon moving to Indianapolis in 2017, Ali restored the Penn Club of Indiana and served as President.
 Ali is a Tri-Chair of Momentum 2021: The Power of Penn Women Conference.

 Laurie G. Gliklich graduated cum laude with a Bachelor of Arts from the University of Pennsylvania and received her Juris Doctor from Boston College Law School.
-After working at the firm Goodwin Procter practicing corporate law, Gliklich moved to in-house counsel roles, initially with CareMatrix Corporation.
-In 1997, Gliklich helped to found Outcome Sciences, a real world and late phase outcomes research company in the pharmaceutical and provider spaces which was acquired by Quintiles Transnational Corporation in 2011.
-After Outcome, Gliklich became active in multiple philanthropic organizations including the Women’s Philanthropy Executive Board at Combined Jewish Philanthropies, as well as the Board of Trustees of Temple Emanuel.
-In addition, Gliklich serves on the Board of Achieve, a tuition-free educational program serving low-income middle school-age children.
-Gliklich has served in many volunteer capacities at The Fessenden School, The Winsor School and The Rashi School.
-Gliklich lives in Weston, MA with her husband and three children, one of whom is a student at Penn.
+After working at the firm Goodwin Procter practicing corporate law, Laurie moved to in-house counsel roles, initially with CareMatrix Corporation.
+In 1997, she helped to found Outcome Sciences, a real world and late phase outcomes research company in the pharmaceutical and provider spaces which was acquired by Quintiles Transnational Corporation in 2011.
+After Outcome, she became active in multiple philanthropic organizations including the Women’s Philanthropy Executive Board at Combined Jewish Philanthropies, as well as the Board of Trustees of Temple Emanuel.
+In addition, she serves on the Board of Achieve, a tuition-free educational program serving low-income middle school-age children.
+Laurie has served in many volunteer capacities at The Fessenden School, The Winsor School and The Rashi School.
+She lives in Weston, MA with her husband and three children, two of whom are Penn Alumni.

 Joe Glossberg is a principal in the Chicago-based investment counseling firm Gofen and Glossberg.
 He is both a chartered financial analyst and chartered investment counselor and holds memberships in numerous professional bodies in the world of finance.
 Glossberg’s civic involvements include serving as president of the board of the Jazz Institute of Chicago, and as a trustee of the Merit School of Music, the Chicago Symphony Orchestra, and Knox College.
 Glossberg is Vice Chair of the board of the Chicago Jazz Orchestra and a corporate board member of Changing Worlds, a cross-cultural program for Chicago Public School kids.
 Glossberg’s long record of service to Penn includes membership on the board of trustees; the investment board and the steering committee of the Campaign for Penn; chair emeritus of the Penn Library board of overseers; vice chairman for the Midwest President’s Council; and as a founding member of the alumni council on admissions.
 Glossberg is a recipient of the Penn Alumni Award of Merit.

-Jeff Hechtman is a partner in the Business and Finance Group and president of the Executive Committee for the Chicago-based commercial law practice, Horwood Marcus & Berk Chartered.
-Hechtman’s local involvement reaches from the Board of Directors of the Illinois Holocaust Museum to Penn’s Secondary School Committee in North Chicago.
-Hechtman teaches courses at Lorman Education Services, the National Business Institute, and the Chicago Bar Association, where Hechtman is the Co-Chairman for the Corporation and Business Law Committee and Subcommittee on Private Equity.
-Hechtman has lectured on entrepreneurship at Northwestern University’s Kellogg School of Management and private equity at Penn’s own Wharton School of Business.
-Hechtman has published widely on outside capital, talent management, corporate sports and event sponsorships, and LLCs.
-Hechtman received his Bachelor of Science in Economics from the Wharton School and a Juris Doctor from The University of Chicago Law School.
-Jeff and his wife Ilene Klaiman Hechtman, C’87, W’87 and their three children reside in Wilmette, IL.
-His daughter, Allison, is a student at Penn.
+Jeff Hechtman is the Managing Partner of the Chicago-based commercial law firm, Horwood Marcus & Berk Chartered and a member of the firm’s Business and Finance Group.
+Jeff’s local involvement reaches from the Board of Directors and Executive Committee of the Illinois Holocaust Museum and Education Center to Penn’s Secondary School Committee in North Chicago.
+He has taught extensively on a variety of corporate, private equity, venture capital and mergers and acquisition topics has lectured on entrepreneurship at Northwestern University’s Kellogg School of Management and private equity at Penn’s own Wharton School.
+He has also published widely on equity capital transactions, talent management, corporate sports and event sponsorships, and LLCs.
+He received his Bachelor of Science in Economics from the Wharton School and a Juris Doctor from The University of Chicago Law School.
+Jeff and his wife Ilene Klaiman Hechtman, C’87, W’87 reside in Wilmette, IL.
+His children Andrew and Allison are Penn alumni.

 Chris Hikawa graduated cum laude with a Bachelor of Arts from the University of Pennsylvania and received her Juris Doctor from Columbia University School of Law in 1976 as a Harlan Fiske Stone Scholar.
 After serving as a law associate at the New York firm of Hardee, Barovik, Konecky and Braun, Hikawa joined the legal department of the ABC-Owned and Operated Stations, then became director of legal and business affairs for ABC Sports and was promoted to vice president of broadcast standards and practices for the ABC Television Network, until she retired in 2000.
 In 1999, Hikawa and her husband, David Windreich, adopted twin girls from China.
 Hikawa is active in her community’s Rock Ridge Association Board, Greenwich Academy and served as chair of the board of directors of the YWCA of Greenwich.
 Hikawa is currently the Board Chair of Kids in Crisis, a children's shelter in Fairfield County for abused and neglected children.
 In addition to working on several Penn and Columbia reunion committees, Hikawa has been a member of the Trustees’ Council of Penn Women since 1991 and served as its chair from 2000–2003.